Introduction to Secondary Metabolites: Definition and Classification

 3. Phenolics

-– Definition: Phenolics are a diverse group of compounds that contain one or more hydroxyl groups attached to an aromatic ring.
+Phenolics, also known as phenolic compounds, are a large group of secondary metabolites found mainly in plants.
+These compounds contain one or more hydroxyl (-OH) groups attached to an aromatic benzene ring.

 4. Polyketides

-– Definition: Polyketides are a diverse class of secondary metabolites produced by the polymerization of acetyl and propionyl subunits.
+Polyketides are a diverse class of secondary metabolites produced mainly by bacteria, fungi, and some plants.
+They are biosynthesized through the polymerization of acetyl (C₂) and propionyl (C₃) units via polyketide synthase (PKS) enzymes.

 5. Glycosides